bunsbof/monkeytype_cloned/README.md

 - #word move down when caret comes to a certain point
 - inputValue can go back to fix the previous word (error only)       ✔
 - backspace things       ✔
+- backspace works but if compared value longer than previous active word will break the UI